Package insert / prescribing information

 To Add Medication

-With a needle of appropriate length, puncture resealable additive port and inject.
+Using aseptic technique and an additive delivery needle of appropriate length, puncture resealable additive port at target area, inner diaphragm and inject.
 Withdraw needle after injecting medication.

 Mix container contents thoroughly.